KazWolfe/XIVDeck/README.md

 be chosen if (for whatever reason) TCP port 37984 is already used on your host.

 The XIVDeck Stream Deck Plugin is a little bit more involved and does expose some extra options for discerning players.
-Currently, the following two command types can be placed on a Stream Deck button:
+Currently, the following command types can be placed on a Stream Deck button:

 * **Text Command / Message**: This action allows you to send a chat message (or slash